FC Utrecht: 1970–1979: Merger and early years

 On 1 July 1970, the merger became a fact and FC Utrecht was founded.
 Since VV DOS had managed to avoid relegation from the Eredivisie in the season before, the new club could immediately play at the highest level in its inaugural season.
-FC Utrechts's home ground became Stadion Galgenwaard, which had previously been the VV DOS home ground, the largest stadium of the three parent clubs.
+Utrechts's home ground became Stadion Galgenwaard, which had previously been the VV DOS home ground, the largest stadium of the three parent clubs.
 The first manager of Utrecht became Bert Jacobs, the then 29-year-old head coach of Velox, who was joined by 24-year-old Fritz Korbach from USV Elinkwijk as assistant.
 Their assignment was to forge one club with one culture from its three cores and three different identities.

-In the first season, the FC Utrecht first-team squad consisted almost entirely of former players from DOS, Velox and USV Elinkwijk.
+In the first season, the Utrecht first-team squad consisted almost entirely of former players from DOS, Velox and USV Elinkwijk.
 Only one outside player was recruited, as defender Co Adriaanse was signed for ƒ 125,000 from De Volewijckers from Amsterdam.
 The core of the squad also consisted of former DOS players Cor Hildebrand, Ed van Stijn, Piet van Oudenallen, Tom Nieuwenhuys and John Steen Olsen, former Elinkwijk players Joop Leliveld, Jan Blaauw, Dick Teunissen and Jan Groenendijk and former Velox player Marco Cabo.
 Their first official match was against defending European Cup winners Feyenoord.
 Groenendijk scored Utrecht's first goal, but despite the 0–1 lead, the team eventually lost 4–1.
 The club finished in 9th place in its inaugural season, a solid midtable finish.

 1980–1990: Near bankruptcy and revival

-In the first ten years of its existence, FC Utrecht grew steadily.
+In the first ten years of its existence, Utrecht grew steadily.
 Important players from that period were Hans van Breukelen, Leo van Veen and Willem van Hanegem.
 In the early 1980s, it was decided to construct a new stadium, which was called Nieuw Galgenwaard.

 The tide turned in 1981 when the Dutch Fiscal Information and Investigation Service (FIOD) opened an investigation into the club.
 They could reveal a series of financial malpractices, including transfer and salary costs of various players being financed illegally.
 Between 1976 and 1980, the club had not paid national insurance contributions and taxes on signing bonuses.
 In addition, there had been committed fraud with receipts.
 The club could not meet the stated additional tax and was placed under a debt moratorium.
 Bankruptcy, at that point, seemed inevitable.
 Various campaigns were organised by players and supporters, and through a petition, the club managed to collect 66,000 signatures for the retention of the club.
 Under the leadership of goalkeeper Hans van Breukelen, first-team players went canvassing with FC Utrecht merchandise and recorded a single entitled "We geven het niet op" ("We don't give up").
 The municipality of Utrecht eventually decided to respond to the massive local support and covered expenses.